robtweed/qoper8-wt/README.md

 *QOper8-wt* allows you to define a pool of Worker Threads, to which messages that you create are automatically dispatched and handled.  *QOper8-wt* manages the Worker Thread pool for you automatically, bringing them into play and closing them down based on demand.  *QOper8-wt* allows you to determine how long a Worker Thread process will persist.

+*Qoper8-wt* makes use of the standard Node.js Worker Thread APIs, and uses its standard *postMessage()* API for communication between the main QOper8 process and each Worker Thread.
+No other networking APIs or technologies are involved, and no external network traffic is conducted within QOper8's logic.

 *Note*: The *QOper8-wt* module closely follows the pattern and APIs of the browser-based [*QOper8-ww*](https://github.com/robtweed/QOper8) module for WebWorker pool management.